-Andrew Everett has lived in Shelburne for seven years and during that time has been very involved in local organizations.
-In addition to his role as a board member at the Craft School, Andrew is the co-President of Shelburne Youth Lacrosse, he is a Vice President on the board for Northern Vermont Youth Lacrosse League, as well as a board member of the Vermont Chapter of US Lacrosse.
+Andrew Everett has lived in Shelburne since 2011 and during that time has been very involved in local organizations.
+In addition to his role as a board member at the Craft School, Andrew is the co-President of Shelburne Youth Lacrosse, he is also President on the board for Northern Vermont Youth Lacrosse League.
 He previously served as the President of the Boulder Hill Homeowners Association.
-He has also spent the last year in the Shelburne Planning Commission, and was recently named the Vice Chair.
+He has also served on the Shelburne Planning Commission, and was recently named to the Bike & Pedestrian Paths Committee.

 Andrew has a varied professional background, having spent time as a teacher, coach, and school administrator at Brunswick School in Greenwich, CT and Seattle Academy in Seattle, WA; an executive at a variety of technology startups in Seattle, including Starwave, Esurg, and Expedia; as well as briefly as a land planner.
-Most recently Andrew served as Director of Endeavour Middle School in Shelburne.
+Most recently Andrew served as Director of Endeavour Middle School in Shelburne, and taught middle school at Vermont Day School.

-Andrew and his wife, Elise, who is a gynecologic oncologist at UVM Medical Center, have two children who are avid users of The Shelburne Craft School.
+Andrew and his wife, Elise, who is a gynecologic oncologist at UVM Medical Center, have two children who first introduced him to The Shelburne Craft School.

 David Webster was fortunate to have attended the Shelburne Craft School during grades five through eight as part of the Shelburne public school curriculum in the late 1960s.
 In addition to classes in the visual arts and woodworking (the black chest in the photograph was a seventh grade project), he was let loose to learn silk screen printing and enameling on copper and enrolled in an adult night class in silversmithing.
 These explorations taught him the value of craft for both the process and the product.
 He has an M.A. in material cultural, an interest which was in part the result of exposure to the creation of functional decorative arts at the Craft School.